natashajoann/Portfolio/_drafts/what-to-include-in-your-client-contract.md

 &nbsp;

 Over time all of us have felt backed into a corner or taken advantage of by clients wanting to get more than originally bargained more.
-Sometimes clients just fail to...pay on time?
+Sometimes clients just fail to…pay on time?
 Other times they'll ask for 10 additional revisions when normally you only offer 3?
 These are all things to consider before sending in your contract.&nbsp;

 &nbsp;